 In fact, the real-world Age of Exploration was an exciting time for science, religion, cartography, astronomy, navigation, zoology, botany and more.
 GreedFall does an admirable job of including all of these themes within the game, and the fictional setting and light veneer of fantasy help keep things feeling fresh.

 I do have three moderate criticisms of GreedFall's story, however.
-The first is that while the setting is fantastic, there isn't much of a narrative — at least for the first third of the game or so.
+The first is that while the setting is fantastic, there isn't much of an overarching narrative.
 As the legate of a foreign power, a lot of your missions revolve around meeting with ambassadors, obtaining paperwork, mapping out areas, smoothing over diplomatic incidents and so forth.
-It's not boring, but there's not much of an overall story weaving everything together, either.
-There's no big villain or grand scheme — it's a lot like what a skilled nobleman in a new colony might actually do.
-And it can feel a little dry as a result.
+It's not boring, but there's not much of an overall story weaving everything together neatly.

 Second, I have mixed feelings about the way the game treats the natives of Teer Fradee.
 Rather than making them look or act like a Native American tribe, the game instead makes them look and sound fairly Welsh, from their skin color, to their war paint, to their language.